top of page

 🎤 Emotional Summary

-Taeko Onuki’s "都会" is a timeless truth that echoes from 1977 to the present, revitalized by the 2026 remake.
+Taeko Onuki’s "Tokai" is a masterpiece that sings a "truth" that remains unshaken by time, stretching from its 1977 release to the 2026 remake.

 📘 Notes on Cultural & Emotional Context